Springa13/FoundationPose/readme.md

-# Real-Time Pose Estimation with FoundationPose: Exploring the Possibility of
+# Real-Time Pose Estimation with FoundationPose: Exploring the Possibility of Using a 6D Pose Estimation Model for Digital Twin Technologies

 This is a fork of the implementation found [[here]](https://github.com/NVlabs/FoundationPose) and described below:

 We present FoundationPose, a unified foundation model for 6D object pose estimation and tracking, supporting both model-based and model-free setups.
 Our approach can be instantly applied at test-time to a novel object without fine-tuning, as long as its CAD model is given, or a small number of reference images are captured.
 We bridge the gap between these two setups with a neural implicit representation that allows for effective novel view synthesis, keeping the downstream pose estimation modules invariant under the same unified framework.
 Strong generalizability is achieved via large-scale synthetic training, aided by a large language model (LLM), a novel transformer-based architecture, and contrastive learning formulation.
 Extensive evaluation on multiple public datasets involving challenging scenarios and objects indicate our unified approach outperforms existing methods specialized for each task by a large margin.
 In addition, it even achieves comparable results to instance-level methods despite the reduced assumptions.

+# Changes

 # Data prepare